cjstoneking/visualizations/README.md

 ## USA manufacturing

 In this project, I take a large dataset from the 2012 US Census and use it to get a better understanding of how different manufacturing areas are represented in different US states.
 This involves several steps of preprocessing in Python, followed by visualization in Tableau.
-The finished visualization can be found at https://public.tableau.com/profile/cjstoneking#!/vizhome/US_manufacturing_2012/Dashboard1,
+The finished visualization can be found at https://public.tableau.com/profile/cjstoneking#!/vizhome/US_manufacturing_2012/Dashboard1.

-here is a preview image:
+Here is a preview image:

 ![tableau_USA_manufacturing](USA_manufacturing/usa_manufacturing_small.png?raw=true)